 MR. PRESIDENT, HOW LONG MUST WOMEN WAIT FOR LIBERTY?

 NWP lobbyists kept a card catalog with details about every Congressman.
-Meeting patriarchal politicians, Paul's lobbyists quoted their speeches, mentioned wives and daughters who might disagree, and penned Valentine rhymes based on their voting records.
-Any Congressman who said the folks back home were against suffrage soon saw a NWP rally -- back home.
+Meeting politicians, Paul's lobbyists quoted their speeches, mentioned wives and daughters who might disagree, and penned Valentine rhymes based on their voting records.
+Any Congressman who said the folks back home opposed suffrage soon saw a NWP rally -- back home.

-What followed was, until recently, too ugly for the history books.
+What followed was too ugly for the history books.
 Arrests.
 Jail.
 Hunger strikes.
 Force feeding with tubes pumping gruel through the nose.
 A "Night of Terror" when guards beat women.
 But such savagery, when leaked to the press, proved too ugly for America.
 Public pressure mounted.
 On Nov.
 27, 1917, the Silent Sentinels were released.
 "They tried to terrorize and suppress us," a weakened Paul said.
 "They could not, so they freed us."

 "The president has succumbed to the pickets," the Baltimore Sun announced.
 The next day, one year to the day after the Silent Sentinels took their stand, the amendment passed the House.
-Suffragists in the gallery wept, embraced.
+Suffragists in the gallery wept.
 Back at NWP headquarters, they found Alice Paul at her desk.
 "Eleven to win before we can pass the Senate," she said.

-A year later, the 19th amendment gave women the vote.
+Finally on August 18, 1920, the 19th amendment gave women the vote.
 "We all know who passed the federal amendment," one suffragist wrote.
 "It was little Alice Paul."